wjgancn/WashU/cse586/README.md

-Concrete Problem Set or details can be seen in `report.pdf` file in each homework folder.
+Concrete `problem and details` can be seen in `report.pdf` file in each homework folder.
+Carefully, I am not sure it's the correct solution. : )

 ## HW1